 She rewards me with tears and an agitation of hands.

 In this extract, the woman once again examines herself in front of the mirror for reassurance.
-However to her disappointment ‘I’ faithfully reflect her tarnished looks which upsets her.
+However to her disappointment ‘I’ faithfully reflect her tarnished looks which upset her.
 Tears well up in her eyes and she is left wringing her hands.
 The woman starts crying because she has become very old.
 So she is trembling or shaking.
-Also may be she is fretting and fuming at the loss of her youth and beauty.
-This reveals her to be a woman of weak and vain character whose life becomes miserable because she cannot accept the reality.
+Also maybe she is fretting and fuming at the loss of her youth and beauty.
+This reveals her to be a woman of a weak and vain character whose life becomes miserable because she cannot accept the reality.

 I am important to her.
 She comes and goes.